Foundation / Corporation

-The grant period is 12-months.
-The grant period begins on January 1, 2020.
+The grant period is 12 months.
+The grant period begins on July 1, 2021.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

-General questions about the application and/or budget can be addressed to:
+Grant Application: General questions about the application, budget and attachment requirements should be addressed to:

-Questions about navigating the online application should be addressed to:
+Online Application Technical Assistance: Questions about the online application and/or troubleshooting the application should be addressed to:

 Fundraising opportunity for USA, Canada, and International nonprofit organizations to host a jazz concert held in honor of their organization or cause.
 Applicants must contact the funding source prior to applying.
 In addition to funds raised through concert ticket sales

 Grants to USA nonprofit organizations to reduce social inequality and promote solutions to the climate crisis.
 Eligible programs will address the areas of racial and economic justice, corporate and political accountability; voice, creativity, and culture; and an inclusi

 Grants to USA nonprofit organizations to protect natural resources on land and water in locations around the world.
 Funding is intended to ensure that activities to acquire metals, gemstones, and corals for design use do not have an adverse impact on the area of origin.

 Grants of up to $3,000 to USA and Canada nonprofit organizations for projects to protect wildlife and natural habitats.
 Funding is intended for campaigns to save specific species and ecosystems.
 Eligible activities include public policy work, litigation, advocacy, and d